 Note: All logos are used with the permission of PETA, Leaping Bunny, and CCIC.

 - Stop buying products from companies that test on animals!!
-Look at my Companies That Test on Animals post for the brands to avoid.
+Check out my list of brands to avoid.

 - Support the companies that are doing the right thing and buy cruelty-free products!

 - Share what you have learned with friends and family members so they can be part of the cruelty-free movement!